The Three Caballeros

 The Three Caballeros is a 1944 American live-action/animated musical anthology film produced by Walt Disney and released by RKO Radio Pictures.
-The film premiered in Mexico City on December 21, 1944.
-It was released in the United States on February 3, 1945 and in the United Kingdom in March 1945.
-It was the 7th Walt Disney animated feature film, and it marks the 10th anniversary of Donald Duck and plots an adventure through parts of Latin America, combining live-action and animation.
-This is the second of the six package films released by Walt Disney Productions in the 1940s, following Saludos Amigos (1942).
-It is also notable for being one of the first feature-length films to incorporate traditional animation with live-action actors.
+The film premiered in Mexico City on December 21, 1944, and was released in the United States on February 3, 1945.
+It was later released in the United Kingdom in March 1945.

+The film celebrates the tenth anniversary of Donald Duck and follows his journey through Latin America, combining live-action with traditional animation.
+It is the second of the six package films released by Walt Disney Productions during the 1940s, following Saludos Amigos (1942), and is one of the earliest feature films to blend live-action and animation.

-The film is plotted as a series of self-contained segments, strung together by the device of Donald Duck opening birthday gifts from his Latin American friends.
-Several Latin American stars of the period appear, including singers Aurora Miranda (sister of Carmen Miranda) and Dora Luz, as well as singer and dancer Carmen Molina.
+The narrative is presented through a series of self-contained segments, linked by the framing device of Donald receiving birthday gifts from his Latin American friends.
+Featured performers include Aurora Miranda (sister of Carmen Miranda), Dora Luz, and Carmen Molina.

-The film was produced as part of the studio's goodwill message for Latin America.
-The film stars Donald Duck, who in the course of the film is joined by old friend José Carioca, the cigar-smoking parrot from Saludos Amigos, who represents Brazil, and later becomes friends with a pistol-packing rooster named Panchito Pistoles, who represents Mexico.
+The film was developed as part of the studio's contribution to the U.S. Good Neighbor policy toward Latin America during World War II.
+Donald is joined by returning character José Carioca from Brazil and a new companion, the pistol-toting rooster Panchito Pistoles from Mexico.